Language & Region

 Most popular FIORI apps in FI/CO

 General Ledger Overview is a popular analytical application.
 Its clarity and intuitive operation is probably the biggest contrast to the transactions in SAP GUI: where a separate transaction with a lot of information that is not always needed had to be called up for each evaluation, in FIORI the user sees an overview of the functions and data he needs in the form of cards.
 In addition, individual cards can be shown or hidden.
 So if you don't want to see the G/L account balance in the general ledger overview, simply hide the card.
-For this, no settings have to be made via customizing or a customer-specific development.
+For this, no settings have to be made via configuration or a customer-specific development.
 The user has the possibility to make these settings in FIORI directly in the application with two clicks.
 A very practical option is the so-called Quick Links: List of applications to which it is possible to jump from the general ledger overview.
 In addition, each individual card offers a jump to a more detailed application.

 Another analytical application that is structured in the form of a multidimensional report is the totals and balances list.